lixiang007666/LIDC-IDRI-Preprocessing/README.md

 The Meta folder contains the meta.csv file.
 The csv file contains information of each slice of image: Malignancy, whether the image should be used in train/val/test for the whole process, etc.

+## 5. Inter Rater Variability

-## 5. Contributing and Acknowledgement
+## 6. Contributing and Acknowledgement
 I started this Lung cancer detection project a year ago.
 I was really a newbie to python.
 I didn't even understand what a directory setting is at the time!
 However, I had to complete this project for some personal reasons.
 I looked through google and other githubs.
 But most of them were too hard to understand and the code itself lacked information.
 I hope my codes here could help other researchers first starting to do lung cancer detection projects.
 Please give a star if you found this repository useful.